nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

    faster than if they used a mouse to navigate.

 ## Glossary

 - `Main` or `RecipEditor`: refers to the main class that the program starts
 - `Template.txt`: Template file generated for adding recipe
-- `Temporary.txt`: Temporary file generated for the GUI Workflow
+- `TemporaryFile.txt`: Temporary file generated for the GUI Workflow
 - `AllRecipes.txt`: File that contains recipe titles
 - `./RecipeData/App`: Directory path to store files that are not related to recipe
 - `./RecipeData/Recipes`: Directory path to store recipe files

 ## Instructions for manual testing

 ### Setup